BHONetwork/bho.js/.changeset/rotten-singers-build.md

 "@bho-network/types": minor
 ---

-Using the same verion for all packages
+All packages will use the same version